rbisdorff/Digraph3/docSphinx/tutorial.rst

    Solving the seminal best choice recommendation problem

-Finally, our *Rubis* first choice recommendation confirms that action *a6* gives indeed a most credible first choice and actions *a3* a most credible last choice (Lines 16,22,24,30).
+Finally, our *Rubis* first choice recommendation (Lines 16,22,24,30) confirms that action *a6* gives indeed a most credible first choice and actions *a3* a most credible last choice .

 Following a seminar presentation in 2005 at the LAMSADE, where the author promoted this usage of the initial kernels of outranking digraphs as suitable candidates for delivering best choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.